-- High-volume projects in the current pipeline: Translation service providers are normally happy to offer discounts when they know that they will get more money in the near future from your business.
+- High-volume projects in the current pipeline: Translation service providers are normally happy to offer discounts when they know that they will get more business from you in the near future.

-- Availability of software localization tools to support processes: Translation software platforms save time and money by automating repetitive tasks, which results in decreased charges.
+- Availability of localization software to support processes: Translation management systems save time and money by automating repetitive tasks, which results in decreased charges.

 - Content suitable for machine translation post-editing (MTPE): Not all content requires human translation—some are easily machine-translatable as long as a human translator edits the output (e.g., internal documentation, customer service emails, highly perishable user-generated content, etc.).
 MTPE is significantly cheaper than professional human translation, and the best software localization tools include machine translation capabilities that you can leverage.